 “Will the ivory burn?
 You must be sure of that,” President Moi said, cautiously.

-In 1989, the President of Kenya was concerned about this operational issue as much as the potential reaction of Kenyan citizens if he were to make twelve tonnes of ivory go up in flames.
-When Richard Leakey – the head of Kenya’s Wildlife Conservation and Management Department at the time – discussed the idea with him, Moi was hesitant and fearful it would prove to be an unpopular move, as the ivory was worth USD$3 million and the public knew how much the country could use this revenue for its own national development.
+In 1989, the President of Kenya was concerned about this operational issue as much as the reaction of Kenyans if he were to set twelve tonnes of ivory on fire.
+When Richard Leakey- the head of Kenya’s Wildlife Conservation and Management Department at the time- discussed the idea with him, Moi was fearful it would prove to be an unpopular move, as the ivory was worth USD $3 million and the public knew how much the country could use this revenue for national development.

 After a lengthy period of persuasion, the President agreed to run the first ivory burn in history.
 Moi may not have had the greatest of track records in other fields, but his decision to reduce a massive stockpile of ivory to ashes in an enormous pyre in July, 1989, was arguably one of the most impactful decisions he made in office.
 Twelve tonnes of tusks were torched, sending a bold statement to the world that Kenya would not tolerate the killing of elephants to fuel an antiquated trade.
 As the world watched the ivory go up in smoke, Kenya was seen as a leader in the war against the trade.